shekeraoleksandr/breakoutGame/README.md

 ## Using a custom library
 The library is called `BreakoutLib` it exist `include/`.

-Even though no linking is actually done when builing the library by itself, this line must still be included in the library's CMake file:
+Even though no linking is actually done when building the library by itself, this line must still be included in the library's CMake file:

 ```cmake
 target_link_libraries(MyLib PRIVATE